Cathedral of the Holy Cross (Boston): Architecture

 The Cathedral of the Holy Cross was designed in the Gothic Revival style by the architect Patrick Keely, who built many churches around the country.
 Supervision of the construction fell largely to Keely and his assistant, architect John A. Dempwolf.

 The cathedral is 120 ft tall, 364 ft in length and 90 ft wide at the transepts.
 The original plan called for the building of two towers on the building, but they were never realized.
-The building covers 50,000 square feet and has a seating capacity of 2000 in the main level.
+The building covers 50000 sqft and has a seating capacity of 2000 in the main level.
 The cathedral contains an oratory for smaller services in the lower level.
 Until the completion of the Cathedral of St. Joseph in Hartford, Connecticut in 1957, Holy Cross was the largest cathedral in New England.

 The cathedral is constructed of Roxbury puddingstone and gray limestone.
-The builders incorporated some brick in the arch over the front door from the Ursuline convent that was burned during the anti-Catholic 1834 riots in Charlestown.

-A planned western spire was never completed.
+The builders incorporated some brick in the arch over the front door from the Ursuline convent that was burned during the anti-Catholic 1834 riots in Charlestown.A planned western spire was never completed.